xiayu3333/reader4magicdraw/README.md

 # TextReader4MagicDraw

-This is a Cameo/MagicDraw plugin which allow users to read text files in the notification window.
+This is a Cameo/MagicDraw plugin which allows users to read text files in the notification window.

 ## Prerequisite
 - MagicDraw/Cameo 19.0